henrik/octopress/source/_posts/2012-07-13-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 ,x
 ```

-Vimux also lets you `:call VimuxPromptCommand()` if you prefer a prompt, though the function form lets you do things like refer to the current file dynamically:
+Vimux also lets you `:VimuxPromptCommand` if you prefer a prompt, though the function form lets you do things like refer to the current file dynamically:

 ``` vim
 :call VimuxRunCommand("cat ".expand("%"))